14all-agency/shopify-llms-txt-directory/https-theworldofnerds-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/DSC7309.jpg?v=1739193574
   Price: ₹399.00 INR
-- [BABY YODA DOLL ACTION FIGURE](https://theworldofnerds.com/products/baby-yoda-doll-action-figure): This BABY YODA DOLL ACTION FIGURE is the perfect addition to any Star Wars fan's collection.
+- [BABY YODA DOLL ACTION FIGURE Set Of 6](https://theworldofnerds.com/products/baby-yoda-doll-action-figure): This BABY YODA DOLL ACTION FIGURE is the perfect addition to any Star Wars fan's collection.
 Made with high quality materials and intricate detailing, this doll captures the beloved character's charm and cuteness.
 Bring home your very own Baby Yoda and enjoy endless playtime with this action figure.
-  Updated: 2025-09-01T06:57:31Z
+  Updated: 2025-11-27T19:43:15Z
   Vendor: The World Of Nerds
   Product Type:
-  Availability: Not Available
+  Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/DSC7317.jpg?v=1739193801
   Price: ₹1,299.00 INR
 - [VEGETA SUPER SAIYAN DRAGON BALL SUPER ACTION FIGURE](https://theworldofnerds.com/products/vegeta-super-saiyan-dragon-ball-super-action-figure): Introducing the VEGETA SUPER SAIYAN DRAGON BALL SUPER ACTION FIGURE!
 This highly detailed figure captures the strength and power of this iconic character.
 With its impressive sculpting and vibrant colors, it's a must-have for any fan or collector.
 Add it to your collection and relive epic battles in a whole new way!
-  Updated: 2025-09-23T20:50:22Z
+  Updated: 2025-11-27T06:44:31Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available